-You need to capture the appropriate EU VAT due in the EU country where your buyer is residing during the checkout process (just like you do with UK VAT).
+Ideally you need to capture the appropriate EU VAT due in the EU country where your buyer is residing during the checkout process (just like you do with UK VAT).
 Easiest way to do this is by applying the appropriate country VAT rate once you've captured your buyer’s delivery address and country.
 A handy list of EU VAT rates applied by all the EU countries can be found by clicking here.
 However you account for the EU VAT, at the very least you'll want to take the appropriate payments on your checkout that will cover the VAT that will be due in your monthly IOSS return, which your appointed EU Intermediary will do for you, and let you know how much you owe.
 Remember not to charge UK sales VAT at checkout!

-8. How do I make sure that my EU VAT number and IOSS ID is used by EU customs?
+8. How do I make sure that my IOSS ID is used by EU customs?

-When you export into the EU, you’ll need to include your new EU VAT number and IOSS ID on the clearance information you normally provide.
-Obviously if you're using Samos e-commerce European Parcel Services (click here for more details!), we will help you make sure that you’re compliant.
-Most of you will provide this data electronically when the parcels are shipped.
+When you export into the EU, you’ll need to include your new IOSS ID on the clearance information you normally provide.
+Of course if you're using Samos Connect European Parcel Services (click here for more details), we will help you make sure that you’re completely compliant.
+Most of you will provide this export data to us electronically when the parcels are shipped.

-9. What do I need to do with my shiny new EU VAT number?
+9. What do I need to do with my IOSS ID number?

 Firstly, contact us and help you get an intermediary appointed (see point 6 above)!
-The process the intermediary will follow is a lot easier than the current system of sending DDP etc. It’s pretty much like doing an HMRC quarterly VAT return, except you’ll be doing it on your new EU VAT number on the website of the country it’s registered in.
-Once you’re all set up properly, they’ll know how much EU VAT you have to pay, based on your EU sales and EU VAT you charged.
-Remember, you have already charged and banked the EU VAT that is due at checkout (see point 6 if you can’t remember that bit already), so don’t spend it on flashy foreign holidays.
-Just like you shouldn’t spend the HMRC VAT that you need to hand over to her maj - save it ready to settle up with the EU via your intermediary, for the monthly return.
+The process the intermediary will follow is a lot easier than the current system of sending DDP etc. It’s pretty much like doing an HMRC quarterly VAT return, except they'll be doing it on your new IOSS ID number on the website of the country it’s registered in.
+Once you’re all set up, they’ll know how much EU VAT you have to pay, based on your EU sales and the EU VAT you charged.
+Remember, you have already charged and banked the EU VAT that is due at checkout (see point 7 above).
+Just like you would account for HMRC UK sales VAT that you need to pay HMRC - save it ready to settle up with the EU via your intermediary, for the monthly return.

-10. How come I pay EU VAT in one country when my buyer was in another?
+10. Why do I pay EU VAT in one country when my buyer was in another?

-The EU sort that bit out, so don’t worry too much.
+Your intermediary and the EU sort that bit out, so don’t worry too much.
 That’s why it is called Import One Stop Shop.
-It’s a bit like getting milk, a pair socks and a new barbeque from Tescos.

 11. But the value of my EU e-com sale was over €150?

 Is there anything that you’re still not sure of?
 Feel free to contact us here and we’ll try and help you out.
-You could also try our buddies at SimplyVAT if you have complex questions.
-There is also a tonne of more information here if you're feeling keen.
+If you have complex questions, there is also a tonne of more information here if you're feeling keen.

-The boring but neccessary bit: Although we have imparted all this handy information to you and sincerely hope you find it all very useful, surprisingly enough we're not tax advisors so we always recommend that you seek further tax advice from someone fully qualified to do so.
+The boring but necessary bit: Although we have imparted all this handy information to you and sincerely hope you find it all very useful, we're not tax advisors so we always recommend that you seek further tax advice from someone fully qualified to do so.